Marymount College, Adelaide

 Founded by the Sisters of the Good Samaritan, Marymount belongs to a group of three educational facilities, known as the Tri-School partnership.
 This group also consists of Sacred Heart College Senior and Sacred Heart College Middle School.
 Most of the students that pass through either of the middle schools continue on to the senior school, located nearby Marymount, in Somerton Park.
 The school has four houses: Adamson, McEwen, McLaughlin and Polding.
+Each year level had classrooms named after different themes.
+For example, year 6: colours, year 7: Australian tree species, year 8: precious gems, year 9: female Australian sports teams.

 The school became defunct in 2018 and it merged with Sacred Heart College.
 The school is still honoured by Sacred Heart College with a building named after the school.